MAZHARMIK/Cpp-STL-Quick-Help/README.md

 # C++ STL Quick Help
-It contains C++ STLs usage and quick help with easy to understand comments and examples (copy+paste to use) I will be using "int" for ease.
+It contains C++ STLs usage and quick help with easy to understand comments and examples (copy+paste to use).
+I will be using "int" for ease.
 You can replace it with any data structure

 ### :memo:Different ways of using priority_queue (i.e. heap) :mount_fuji: